tristan-ka/IBOAT_RL/README.md

 Hysteresis such as stall are hard to model.
 We therefore proposes an **end-to-end controller** which learns the stall behavior and builds a policy that avoids it.
 Learning is performed on a simplified transition model representing the stochastic environment and the dynamic of the boat.

-Learning is performed on two types of simulators, A **proof of concept** is first carried out on a simplified simulator of the boat coded in Python.
+Learning is performed on two types of simulators.
+A **proof of concept** is first carried out on a simplified simulator of the boat coded in Python.
 The second phase of the project consist of trying to control a **more realisitic**  model of the boat.
 For this purpose we use a dynamic library which is derived using the Code Generation tools in Simulink.
 The executable C are then feeded to Python using the "ctypes" library.

 Prerequisites and code documentation
 ------------------------------------